Skip to content

 Purpose

-The dashboard displays information about the current Spira project, including the associated test cases, test sets and automation hosts:
+The dashboard displays information about the current Spira project, including the associated test cases, test sets, and automation hosts:

 spira.dashboard.screenshot

-Each of the sections is explained separately below:
+Each section is explained in detail below:

 Spira Login/Sign-Up